Caring for Mental Health in Tourism Workplaces

 Not 9 to 5

-Not 9 to 5 offers mental health resources for the foodservice industry.
+Not 9 to 5 offers mental health resources and training for the hospitality and foodservice industries

 Targeted Support for Employers and Managers

-In the hard-hit tourism sector, employers are facing the stress of both managing their own mental health and that of their staff.
+Employers face the stress of managing both their own mental health and that of their staff.

-As stated by the Chartered Institute of Personnel and Development, while managers are not—and should not be expected to be—medical experts, they need to be comfortable having discussions about mental health and recognize they will often be the first port of call when a colleague wants to raise an issue.
+While managers are not—and should not be expected to be—medical experts, they need to be comfortable having discussions about mental health and recognize they will often be the first person approached when a colleague wants to raise an issue.

 - Support and guide their managers so that they feel equipped to have sensitive and supportive discussions with staff